-The 60,000-square-foot Advanced Transportation Research and Engineering Laboratory features continuing education classrooms, office space, a technical library and a computer facility.
-ATREL is a unique and comprehensive transportation research, educational and testing laboratory within the University of Illinois at Urbana-Champaign’s Department of Civil and Environmental Engineering.
+Our 60,000-square-foot research and engineering laboratory features continuing education classrooms, office space, a technical library and a computer facility.
+Our facility is a unique and comprehensive transportation research, educational and testing laboratory within the University of Illinois Urbana-Champaign’s Department of Civil and Environmental Engineering.

 ICT provides high-quality transportation education and research and advances the state of knowledge by developing innovative, economical and reliable technologies for airport, highway and rail systems.

 Accelerated Testing Facility

-In 2000, ATREL acquired the Accelerated Transportation Loading System through state funding.
+In 2000, ICT acquired the Accelerated Transportation Loading System through state funding.
 The $2 million investment evaluates full-scale transportation systems by subjecting them to real-life traffic and environmental conditions.